 Getting your amateur radio license these days is far more streamlined than in past decades.
 Of interest to many prospective amateurs, the Morse Code requirement has been eliminated for all classes of licenses.
 Morse Code, or simply CW, as it is more commonly referred to, nevertheless remains a very popular operational mode.
 Indeed, many members of HARC are avid CW operators.

-Also of importance to prospective amateurs is the ease of taking the test.
-The current Technician Class test, for example, is only 35 (multiple choice) questions and focuses the rules, very basic theory, and practical aspects of amateur radio and related electronics.
+Also of importance to prospective amateurs, is the ease of taking the test.
+The current Technician Class test, for example, is only 35 (multiple choice) questions with a focus on rules, very basic theory, and practical aspects of amateur radio and related electronics.

 Changes from the past